Nexmo/station/_documentation/en/audit/overview.md

 title: Overview
 meta_title: Audit your account by monitoring events as they happen
 navigation_weight: 1
 description: The Audit API overview.
+(Nexmo is now Vonage)
 ---

 # Audit API Overview

-The Nexmo Audit API enables you to monitor your account by tracking events.
-These events are generated when your account users work with the SDKs or interact with the Nexmo Dashboard.
+The Vonage Audit API enables you to monitor your account by tracking events.
+These events are generated when your account users work with the SDKs or interact with the Vonage API Dashboard.
+(Nexmo is now Vonage)

 With this API you can: